naturale0/naturale0.github.io/_posts/2021-07-20-Negative-Version-of-Hypergeometric-Distribution.md

 $$

+We name the distribution of such $X$ by negative hypergeometric distribution $\text{NH}(x;N,K,r).$

-Surprisingly, organizing the terms results in the denominator that is independent to the value of $x.$
+Note that surprisingly, organizing the terms results in the denominator that is independent to the value of $x.$ This formulation allows us to compute moments easily.

 <br>